 While some smaller online poker sites continued to offer services to Americans from offshore locations, internet-based poker in Michigan was more or less done for some time.
 The first legalization bills were presented in 2016 and it took a few years for them to finally be passed.

 In December 2019, House Bill 4311 and Senate Bill 186 were passed.
 Since the passage of the Michigan online poker bill, online poker sites could finally legally exist within the state.
 The process of license issuing has begun and PokerStars was the first operator to apply for one in cooperation with the Little Traverse Bay Bands of Odawa Indians.
 The licenses are issued by the Michigan Gaming Control Board, which will also be in charge of the oversight of online poker activities in Michigan.

 Now that online poker is finally legalized in the state, players can begin looking forward to playing over the internet once again.
 However, one should keep in mind that legal poker sites will only allow playing with other players within the state, as interstate online poker is still a thing of dreams for most American poker players.

-The final step in the implementation of online poker in Michigan is certainly the introduction of mobile online poker Michigan.
-Currently, the plan is to allow online poker operators who get licenses to operate in Michigan to offer their mobile products as well, which would mean that Michigan based players could play on their mobile devices in 2020 already.
+The final step in the implementation of online poker in Michigan was certainly the introduction of mobile online poker Michigan.
+The plan was to allow online poker operators who get licenses to operate in Michigan to offer their mobile products as well.
+Thats why Michigan-based players can play on their mobile devices since 2020 already.

 When poker is concerned, there are no special concerns regarding mobile games, so operators like PokerStars should be able to provide their players with the option of playing on mobile devices.
-Mobile poker sites will likely offer fewer multi-tabling options and fewer games overall, but access to the majority of the games should still be possible, with the same login data used to access both retail and mobile poker sites.
+Mobile poker sites will always offer fewer multi-tabling options and fewer games overall, but access to the majority of the games is still possible, with the same login data used to access both retail and mobile poker sites.